ccp84/go_north/README.md

 This function takes in the Game object from where it is called and uses the Pathway object, and the game level of the current game to determine which set of options to display to the user.
 The game path is a set of lists within the Pathway object, by using the current game level as an index for the list of lists, this function then gives the user the correct set of on screen options.

+### verify_response() function:

+This function asks for a choice from the available game path choices displayed by the `display_current_option()` function and then checks that the user response is valid.
+If the response is invalid, an error message is displayed on screen with a prompt of the 4 correct optins to choose from an cycles back to the start of the input and checking sequence again.
+Once a valid option has been verified, this is returned back to the main game flow and stored to be used by other functions to continue game play.